dengjonathan/hr_sprint_workflow/README.md

 # Running the command

+1. **Download the repository for learn.makerspace.com**

+Your browser should automatically download the sprint repository into your default Downloads directory, which you specified in the set up phase.

+2. **Run the script with your command line**

 To run the command you have to give the script one argument from the command line.
 The argument is the name of the individual sprint (what it says between course.[SPRINT-NAME].exercise in the downloaded zip folder)